Exploring Wide Range Flow Metering with Differential Pressure Technology and Modified Venturi Tube Design

 Introduction to Wide Range Flow Metering and Differential Pressure Technology

 For example, in the water processing market, raw water is at historically low supply levels.
 Due to this shortage, there is a growing need to document each step in the water processing chain to be certain that intake and finished water totals can be accurately compared to distributed and consumed water totals.
 This requires monitoring over a minimum-to-maximum flow rate range that is much wider than previously required.
 Another change in philosophy, because of the excessively high costs associated with new plant construction, is that new water plants are not being built nearly as often as older facilities are being upgraded, expanded, and modernized.
-This trend will continue and has already begun to modify the most frequently-used design philosophy concerning minimum-to-maximum flow rate range.
+This trend will continue and has already begun to modify the most frequently used design philosophy concerning minimum-to-maximum flow rate range.

 On the industrial side, chemical refining, oil and gas production, and plant process control systems are noting the same “stretching” of the range as facility engineers are required to increase and decrease production rates according to demand.
 The challenge is to have a process that is scalable so that when demand is high, opportunities are not lost; and when demand drops, costs can be controlled.